Jakarta is a vibrant city filled with colorful neighborhoods, each offering its own unique character and distinct personality.

 Are you wondering where to stay in Jakarta for families?
 We’d recommend Ancol, the marina district for its excellent family-friendly attractions.

 Jakarta, the capital of Indonesia is a city that’s full of life.
 Despite being a sprawling metropolis, it manages to retain a friendly, laidback atmosphere.
 You immediately feel right at home here.
-Whatever your Best Itinerary Activities in Jakarta, there is a neighbourhood in town for you.
+Whatever your Best Itinerary Activities in Jakarta, there is a neighborhood in town for you.

 Residential or urban, distinctly Chinese to carefree Bohemian, each neighborhood has something special to offer a first time visitor to Jakarta.